aneeshpen/kingscounty-price-prediction/README.md

-# King's County Housing Data Analysis
+# King's County Housing Price Prediction

 This repository contains a Jupyter Notebook (`kingcounty.ipynb`) focused on analyzing housing data from King's County.
 The analysis leverages Python libraries like Pandas, NumPy, Seaborn, and Matplotlib for data processing, visualization, and exploration.